pkoning2/ddcmp/doc/api.md

 3: Frame too long (if so, the entire data field is absent)

+4: Loss of carrier or bit clock in the middle of a frame (the buffer will contain the portion of the frame that was received)

 Command packets start with 021.
 The next byte is the command:

 0: status request